What are P/E and P/B ratios? How to calculate and use them

 P/B is calculated by dividing a company’s share price by its book value per share.
 The book value is calculated by subtracting intangible assets (such as brand value or intellectual property) and liabilities from total assets.
 A high P/B ratio suggests that investors are willing to pay a premium for the company’s book value.
 This might indicate that the company is receiving high returns on its assets.
 Conversely, a low P/B ratio might indicate that the company’s current stock price is undervalued relative to its assets.

-- If the return on assets is high, the P/B ratio also tends to be high.
+• If the return on assets is high, the P/B ratio also tends to be high.
 Typically, companies with significant intangible assets tend to have high P/B ratios since they are difficult to account for.
-For example, Apple has a P/B ratio of 45.1 (roughly 15x the average P/B ratio of the S&P 500).
+For example, Apple had a P/B ratio of 67.88 in 2024 (roughly 15x the average P/B ratio of the S&P 500).
 A high P/B ratio could also mean the company’s stock is overpriced and investors are overconfident about its assets.

 How to use P/E and P/B ratios